-We know how important it is to protect customers’ privacy and to comply with the Data Protection Act (1998).
+HMRC knows how important it is to protect customers’ privacy and to comply with the Data Protection Act 2018.
 As such, we will not give your information to anyone, including government departments and their agencies, local authorities, the police or any other public or private sector bodies, unless we have lawful authority to do so.

-This information charter sets out the standards that you can expect from HM Revenue & Customs when we request or hold information about you during your dealings with us, so that we can provide better services for you.
+This information charter sets out the standards that you can expect from HMRC when we request or hold information about you during your dealings with us, so that we can provide better services for you.
 It also sets out how you can help us make sure the information we hold about you is accurate.

 Information we collect

-We collect information about you to help us to:
+We collect information about you to help us:

-- collect tax, National Insurance contributions and Value Added Tax (VAT)
+- collect tax, National Insurance contributions and VAT

 - administer the National Minimum Wage